 - Biological Psychology

 - Learning and Behaviour

-- Developmental Psychology
+- · Developmental Psychology

 - Social Psychology

-- Cross-Cultural Psychology
+- · Cross-Cultural Psychology

-- Motivation and Emotion
+- · Motivation and Emotion

+- Coanitive Psychology

-^ Students will receive two subjects as Graduate Waivers due to possessing a previous undergraduate qualification in Psychology.
+^Students will receive graduate waivers for two subjects due to possessing an undergraduate qualification in psychology.

-These two subjects are taught at an advanced level to meet the requirements of an AQF Level 8 qualification, which the Bridging Program is recognised as.
+These two subjects are taught at an advanced level to meet the requirements of an AQF Level 8 qualification, which the bridging program is recognised as.

-Successful completion of a Bachelor program in a discipline other than Psychology (non-cognate), or completion of an undergraduate Psychology (cognate) qualification but having not met the entry threshold to progress to Fourth Year.
+Successful completion of a bachelor's program in a discipline other than psychology (non-cognate), or completion of an undergraduate psychology (cognate) qualification but having not met the entry threshold to progress to fourth-year.

-The Graduate Diploma in Psychology (Bridging) meets the equivalent of a three-year undergraduate sequence in Psychology, as required by APAC as the first step to becoming registered as a practicing Psychologist.
+The Graduate Diploma in Psychology (Bridging) meets the equivalent of a three-year undergraduate sequence in psychology as required by APAC as the first step to becoming registered as a practicing psychologist.